pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 - Supports foreign key references between one column and another within a table.
 (A column cannot have a foreign key reference to itself.)
 - Require indexes on foreign keys and referenced keys so that foreign key checks can be fast and not require a table scan.
 The size and sign of fixed precision types such as INTEGER and DECIMAL must be the same.
 The length of string types need not be the same.
 For nonbinary (character) string columns, the character set and collation must be the same.
 - Index prefixes on foreign key columns are not supported.
 Consequently, BLOB and TEXT columns cannot be included in a foreign key because indexes on those columns must always include a prefix length.
 - Does not currently support foreign keys for tables with user-defined partitioning.
-This includes both parent and child tables.
+This includes both reference and child tables.
 - A foreign key constraint cannot reference a virtual generated column, but stored generated column is ok.

 #### Handle In DDL Owner